couleur-tweak-tips/CTT/docs/video/smoothie/recipe.md

     Most people use 23 / 13

+`block size`: auto

+:   Defines block sizes for block matching algorithm, either 8x8, 16x8, 16x16, 32x16 or 32x32

+    Bigger is faster but creates worse frames.

+    More info: <https://www.svp-team.com/wiki/Manual:SVPflow> (<kbd>CTRL+F</kbd> "`h: `" to find more info about it)

 `use gpu`: no

 :   Whether or not to use GPU (video card) alongside CPU to accelerate conversion and improve quality.